Lumexralph/book-store/README.md

 - Integrations with distribution companies
 - Real-time components that will be used through a mobile application
 - Mobile Application (I have never used ReactNative only done Flutter for some weeks, I am yet to decide)
+- Recreate the webapp with React and Typescript
 - Whatever idea pops up in my head

 ## The project will be integrated with other libraries: